Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Trastevere's picturesque terraces| ©Unsplash

 One of my favourite pastimes was to sit on the terraces of Rome and watch the hustle and bustle of its streets, taking advantage of the pleasant temperatures this month.
-In other words, I gave myself over completely to dolce far niente, the pleasure of doing nothing.
+In other words, I gave myself over completely to "dolce far niente", the pleasure of doing nothing.
 Does this plan sound great to you too?

 Book a tour of Trastevere

-5. Stroll through the gardens of Villa Borghese in its springtime light
+5. Stroll through the gardens of Villa Borghese

 Villa Borghese Gardens| ©Stefano Consolo